 A new episode on the Thirty Years War will be released every second week from Monday 9th September, 2019.
 This means our schedule will be significantly stripped back, as we begin our History PhD journey, so make sure you check out our podcast feed here, and subscribe so you always get the latest content directly to your player.
 You won’t be left in the dark just because my voice will be rarer though, as I plan to actually plan ahead this time around, and increase engagement in the social media mediums, and the blogs.
 I want our social media platforms to really bring you closer to the Thirty Years War content - leading up to the first episode and during the lifetime of the series, we will release regular pieces on important and interesting details relating to that conflict, so check our Facebook page out, follow us on Twitter and join our lovely Facebook group if you're feeling sociable.

 This section of the website has been specifically designed to hold everything relevant to the Thirty Years War series.
 Below you'll find:

-the most recent episodes (nearest to the top of the page).
+the most recent episodes (in descending order, at the bottom of the page).

 introductory episodes to get you familiar with the conflict if you're a complete noob, in both audio and written format.